 Good water management.
-A well-designed, professionally installed gutter and downspout system provides protection against erosion, plant damage, and basement flooding.
+A well-designed, professionally installed gutter and downspout system provide protection against erosion, plant damage, and basement flooding.

 Gutters and downspouts are important for the health and well-being of your house.
 By directing roof runoff away from your foundation walls, this drainage system is your first line of defense against basement or crawl space flooding.